-Brush up on your night-sky photography at one of our workshops, or bring the family to experience our portable planetarium during October half-term.Find an event
+Brush up on your night-sky photography at one of our workshops, or bring the family to enjoy our moon-themed activities during October half-term.Find an event

 Stonehenge Skyscape allows enthusiasts all over the world to experience sunrise, and see the journey of the stars and the moon from within the stone circle any time of the day or night.

 Learn more about the design of Stonehenge and find out how its builders may have understood their place in the cosmos.Learn more